PSU-Env/GitHub-for-RStudio/README.md

 `> git pull https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git BRANCH_NAME`

 If there are no conflicts, this will update all files in your main PC directory with the main project on Github.
-Push these changes to our Forked Github Repo using the R Push option.
+Push these changes to our Forked Github Repo using the Push option in RStudio.